 Students interested in the Watson Fellowship also need to obtain an institutional endorsement.
 Submit your materials to Dean Steve Watter, Chase Hall 213.

 The Committee on College Honors has certain expectations which must be met if a student expects to get full consideration for a College nomination:

 - Late or incomplete submissions may not receive consideration by the Committee on College Honors.
 If you are experiencing difficulty getting your materials together in time, please be in touch with Dean Bean as soon as you sense that there may be a problem.

-- Students will be prepared to speak insightfully about their experiences, their studies, their aspirations and plans for the future, as well as current events, when they are interviewed by the Committee on College Honors.
+- Students should be prepared to speak insightfully about their experiences, their studies, their aspirations, and plans for the future, as well as current events, when they are interviewed by the Committee.
 Interviews will play an important role in the decision by the Committee regarding which candidates will receive Haverford's institutional endorsement.

 Students interested in applying for any fellowship should contact recommenders in a timely fashion.
 Waiting until shortly before a deadline is not helpful, and makes it difficult for recommenders to do justice to the students about whom they have been asked to write.
 Those interested in applying for scholarships with internal deadlines that fall in September or October are encouraged to contact faculty recommenders before they leave in May or during the summer.
 Students are also encouraged to provide recommenders with a copy of their curriculum vitae, and to make sure that recommenders are aware of the criteria of the scholarships for which they are applying.
 Candidates for Fulbright and Watson are encouraged to give a copy of their project proposal to their recommenders.
 Recommenders are welcome to send letters to the Committee on Honors (by way of Dean Phil Bean) during the summer for consideration in the fall.